OpenDSA/OpenDSA/RST/en/Glossary.rst

       for different situations (such as the :term:`best case` or :term:`worst case`), we typically have to specify which situation we are referring to.

+   value parameter
+      A :term:`parameter` that has been
+      :term:`passed by value <pass by value>`.
+      Changing such a parameter inside the function or method will not affect the value of the calling parameter.

    variable-length coding
       :to-term: Huffman codes :label: example